Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 data List a = Nil | Cons a (List a)
 ```

 Why are they called sums and products?
-A major reason is that the usual laws that we expect from sums and products hold for data structures as well, even if only up to isomorphism.
+A big reason is that the usual laws that we expect from sums and products hold for data structures as well, even if only up to isomorphism.
 Let $0$ denote the `Void` type, $1$ denote a singleton type `()`, and we will assume that all type variables have already been instantiated so that each term is a proper type which has kind `*`.
 Then, for example, the types

 ```haskell
 data Foo a = Foo a (Either a a)